click on photo to go back

 Below left: Young Florenz Ames, date unknown.

-Young Florenz Ames, date unknownThe musical play The Three Twins was performed in Chicago and New York before going on tour in January 1910, the lead was played by Victor Morley and Florenz Kolb joined in.
+Young Florenz Ames, date unknownThe musical play The Three Twins ran 5 months in Chicago and 8 months in New York at the Herald Square Theatre before going on tour (Sedalia Theatre, Missouri Oct 17.
+1908;...), the lead was played by Victor Morley and Florenz Kolb joined in.
 Kolb played in a company which had Grace Van Studdiford in the lead, in the comic opera A Bridal Trip (Nov 1910) later renamed to The Paradise of Mahomet (Herald Square, Jan 17 - Feb 4.
 1911) on Broadway where Kolb assisted Grace Van Studdiford as the fun-making as Babouche (or Maboul), the much henpecked husband he landed many a laugh to the production.
 It also enjoyed some performances afterwards (Grand Opera House, San Antonio, Apr 21.
 22 1911 and Cort Theatre,N.Y.
 Nov 12.
 1911).
 We know Florenz and Adelaide performed with the Morton Opera and Musical co. in Central Park, Allentown.
 (1910 - 1911) Music was one of the most important features of musical comedy.
 In Nov 1912 Florenz Kolb headed his own company at the State Street Theatre Trenton with The Girl of the Follies and he let musical director Alexander Spencer take charge of the program.

 During the summer of 1912 Florenz en Adelaide were in musical comedy stock at The Shubert, Utica.